 The way to admire these is different from Europe, North and South America to the East.
 This is historically and socio-culturally conditioned.
 This is traditionally reflected in message, plot and angle in the film world.

-In the past and it still happens, many European films were very "heavy" with many intellectual psychological and unfair realplots where "the hero dies and the villain wins".
-In the US it is most often the opposite, with light entertaining and fair fantasy plots, where "the hero saves the heroine and the villain is elegantly defeated by the hero and receives his well-deserved punishment".
+In the past, and it still happens, many European films were very "heavy" with many intellectual psychological and unfair real plots, where "the hero dies and the villain wins".
+In the USA, it is often the opposite with light entertaining and fair fantasy plots, where "the hero saves the heroine and the villain is elegantly defeated by the hero and gets his well-deserved punishment".

-Just as most citizens in the "middle & upper class" officially do not read gossip and weeklies, watch Wheel of Fortune, Robinson or Big Brother - we Europeans often belittle and excuse the fact that we watch these American entertaining, popular and easily forgotten films, instead of a traditional profound Ingrid Bergman film that constantly reminds us of our own unresolved everyday problems, encouraging us to self-pity, melancholy and "how we have it harder than everyone else!"
+Just as most citizens of the "middle & upper class" officially do not read gossip magazines or watch Wheel of Fortune, Robinson or Big Brother - we Europeans most often belittle and excuse the fact that we watch these American entertaining, popular and easily forgotten films, instead of a traditional profound Ingrid Bergman film, which constantly reminds us of our own unresolved problems in everyday life, and encourages us to self-pity, melancholy and "how much harder we have it than everyone else!"

 Maybe this explains why the American movies are so popular? :.
 You know what you pay for and get to see.